RashidJumaMwinyi/mlst3/README.md

 ### All Pages

--   Clickable buttons are placed at the vertically from top to mid-center of the page.
+-   The navbar is placed at the top of the page.
 -   Header background image is an image to represent the app as a recipe app to the first time users before they read details about the app.
 -   plain background - to give more of a user experience by offering more focus to the features on the app.
+-   A few number of jumbled recipes on the home page to showcase the app is about, created by the admin.

 ### Landing Page

 -   Home page header image that explains to a user that the app is about food.
 -   Navigation bar/menu contains the clickable elements which are linked to the targeted contents for the user.
--   The three buttons beneath the header are clickabled buttons that redirects user to the sample of the recipes/cusnes created by the admin of the app, it is just a demonstration to give users a clear idea that the app is about creating cusines and recipes.
 -   The about content is a little introductory part of the app for the new users which explains in words what they should expect and do if they would be interested in the app.
--   The dropdown menu beneath the about content is all the cusines created by the registered users, cusines contain edit and delete button vissible to only the user being logedin which allows the user to update or delete the cusine chossen.
+-   The cusines/recipes below the "About" content are to showcase the first time user what the app is about in practicality.

 -   Footer - The footer is placed at the bottom of this page.
 This contains all social media links that open up in a new tab.